Sharon L. Gleason: Early life and education

-Professional career
+Career

 After law school, Gleason was a law clerk for chief justice Edmond W. Burke of the Alaska Supreme Court from 1983 to 1984.
 She was in private practice at the Alaska law firm Reese, Rice & Volland from 1984 to 1995, and as a sole legal practitioner from 1995 to 2001.

 In 2001, Alaska governor Tony Knowles appointed Gleason to be an Alaska Superior Court judge.
 She then was retained by Alaska voters in 2004 and 2010.
 She is a former musician and member of the Anchorage Symphony Orchestra.

 Federal judicial service

-On April 6, 2011, President Barack Obama nominated Gleason to the United States District Court for the District of Alaska to a vacancy that had been created by Judge John W. Sedwick, who assumed senior status in March 2011.
+On April 6, 2011, President Barack Obama nominated Gleason to the United States District Court for the District of Alaska to a vacancy that had been created by Judge John W. Sedwick, who assumed senior status on March 13, 2011.
 The nomination occurred on the recommendation of Senator Mark Begich.
 On September 8, 2011, the Senate Judiciary Committee reported her nomination to the Senate floor by a voice vote.
 The United States Senate confirmed Gleason by an 87–8 vote on November 15, 2011.
 She received her commission on January 4, 2012.
-She became Chief Judge on January 1, 2022.
+She became chief judge on January 1, 2022.